achtaitaipai/odyc-doc/src/content/doc/2-logic--1-events/en.md

 ### <Emoji src="🔎" /> Available event types

-There are six types of events:
+There are seven types of events:

 - **`onCollide`** — called when the player **collides** with the element
 - **`onEnter`** — called when the player **steps onto a tile** containing the element